JanssenProject/jans/docs/janssen-server/vm-ops/upgrade.md

     Though this is made easy using [Terraform](../terraform/README.md).
     We recommend using Kubernetes installations over VM, to avail smooth upgrades and better HA support.

+!!!
+Note
+    Custom scripts are considered external configuration and are not updated automatically during an upgrade.
+    Please review and update your custom scripts to match the new version of the Janssen Server.

 Let's assume we are upgrading Jans VM installation from `current version` to `vreplace-janssen-version`